anilkumar1392/EssentialFeedRevised/EssentialFeedRevised/UI + Presentation Module+ Readme/UI_Lecrture_07/Lecture_07.md

 To make protocol weak in presenter weak we need to make protocol as class only as only calss can be weakly referenced.

+So test are passing but I don't like how the composition detail amde us change the implementation of the Presentar component.

+## Memory management is a responsibilty that belong to composer not your component.
+otherwise you will be leaking infrastrucutre detail in to your componenets.

+## So let's move memroy management away from presenter.

+This can be done through composer

+final class WeakRefVirtualProxy<T: AnyObject> {
+    private weak var object: T?

+    init(_ object: T) {
+        self.object = object
+    }
+}

+extension WeakRefVirtualProxy: FeedLoadingView where T: FeedLoadingView {
+    func display(isLoading: Bool) {
+        object?.display(isLoading: isLoading)
+    }
+}

+This way we can safely forward the message to weak instance with compile check guaranted.
+So retain cycle is now solved and memory management now leave in composer. away from MVP component.